neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 4 - Exploration/README.md

 If there is a refresh icon in the upper left panel, click it to refresh the perspective.
 This pulls the latest data model from our database.
 Click "Refresh" to agree to refresh the perspective.

 If you don't see the icon then the perspective is already refreshed.
+You can skip the next two steps and close the menu.

 ![](images/02.png)